 Steinberg et al. also tried to investigate cortical bone with comparatively inexpensive directly-modulated fiber coupled Laser Diodes (LDs) [80,81].
 Their work demonstrates the ability of multispectral PA quantitative sensing to provide both molecular information from the bone absorption spectrum, and bone mechanical status from clinically acceptable acoustic parameters (speed of sound SOS and broadband ultrasonic attenuation BUA) following the axial transmission basis.
 Excitation was performed optically via a portable triple laser-diode system (650, 760, and 1064 nm) and acoustically via a single element transducer.
 Additional dual transducers were used for detecting the acoustic waves that were generated by the two modalities.
 Here, both temporal and spectral parameters were compared between different excitation wavelengths and measurement modalities.
 The two modalities measured the same physical parameters, specifically, SOS and BUA.
 The maximal spot diameter was about 4 mm on the bone surface at all wavelengths.
 Ultrasonic excitation was performed by a 0.5 MHz single element ultrasonic immersion transducer.
-For both modalities, the same tone burst modulation was used to excite acoustic signals at the bone distal end.
-(0.35 MHz central frequency and 14 μs).
+For both modalities, the same tone burst modulation was used to excite acoustic signals at the bone distal end (0.35 MHz central frequency and 14 μs).

 From both photoacoustic and ultrasonic measurements, the first arriving signal (FAS) was identified as the first signal peak and the SOS of the FAS was defined considering the acoustic path from the source to the detector.
 Between, PA and QUS modalities, there exist some notable differences.
 The SOS measured by QUS is much higher than the SOS measured by PA.
 SOS depended on the wavelength in PA measurements the lower the wavelength, the higher the SOS.
 To understand this result we should note that the QUS FAS mostly propagates in the cortical layer near the bone surface where the acoustic path is the shortest and the SOS is the highest.
 In addition, the PA effect depend on the wavelength.
 The PA effect at 650 nm was restricted to the superficial cortical layer due to higher optical absorption and scattering at this wavelength.
 On the other hand, the tendency of longer wavelengths to penetrate deeper into the bone was shown.
 At longer wavelengths, the acoustic waves were generated more internally in cortical bone (and thus might follow a different acoustic path compared to waves generated at low wavelength) where the density (and consequently the SOS) was lower [81].

 This group has recently developed a prototype device for in vivo measurements of human tibiae using a short pulse signal (400 ns) with wavelengths of 910 and 975 nm obtained using fiber coupled pulsed laser diodes [82].
 Their final purpose was to achieve both QUS and PA at the bedside for an early detection and monitoring of disease progression and response to therapies.
 They reported the comparatively large measurement errors and the difference of SOS values between PA and US modalities, which might have resulted from the different propagation modes.
 They reported also the effects of blood concentration in marrow on PA signal generation and showed that the marrow content is reflected by the ratio of PA signal energies at two different wavelengths.
-As shown by ex vivo studies, the lower the fat contents in the marrow is the higher the ratio of energies will be.
+As shown by ex vivo studies, the lower the fat contents in the marrow is, the higher the ratio of energies will be.
 Actually, a clear decrease in the PA energy ratio was found with age, which could potentially be exploited for the diagnosis of osteoporosis because an increase in the bone marrow fat can serve as an early indication of osteoporosis several years prior to decrease of BMD [83].